 The NUTS regulation and classification

 The NUTS classification is defined in Regulation (EC) No 1059/2003 of the European Parliament and of the Council of 26 May 2003 on the establishment of a common classification of territorial units for statistics (NUTS), which has to be amended by a European Commission regulation each time the classification is updated (when a new version of the NUTS is needed).
-The NUTS regulation specifies that there should be a minimum period of three years stability during which time the classification should not be changed; exceptions are made for the inclusion of additional regions when the accession of a new EU Member State occurs.
-Since 2003, the NUTS classification has been amended several times, partly due to regular amendments, partly due to the accession of new Member States or changes to the territorial boundaries of existing Member States (for example, the inclusion of data for the French region of Mayotte).
+The NUTS regulation specifies that there should be a minimum period of three years stability during which time the classification should not be changed; exceptions are made when the accession (or departure) of an EU Member State occurs.
+Since 2003, the NUTS classification has been amended several times, partly due to regular amendments, partly due to changes in the membership of the EU and partly due to changes to the territorial boundaries of existing Member States (for example, the inclusion of data for the French region of Mayotte).

 The fourth regular amendment of the NUTS classification (Commission Regulation (EU) No 2016/2066) was adopted in December 2016 and applies to any data transmitted to Eurostat from 1 January 2018 onwards; it is referred to as NUTS 2016.
-This version of NUTS is the basis for classifying regional statistics as used in the 2020 edition of the Eurostat regional yearbook.
-It should be noted that for time series, the data presented in this publication may have been collected using a previous version of NUTS, although these statistics have been recoded to NUTS 2016.
+This version of NUTS is the basis for classifying regional statistics as used in the 2021 edition of the Eurostat regional yearbook.
+It should be noted that some older data presented in this publication may have been collected using a previous version of NUTS, although these statistics have been recoded to NUTS 2016.
 As a consequence, data are sometimes not available for a small number of regions where a simple recoding or aggregation of data from previous versions of NUTS was not possible (due to changes in boundaries).
 It is also important to note that while legislation relating to establishing the NUTS 2021 classification has already been adopted, this is only valid for data transmission to Eurostat from 1 January 2021 onwards; as such, it has not been used in this edition of the Eurostat regional yearbook, but may be adopted for the 2022 edition.

 The main principles of the NUTS classification